debate-map/app/README.md

 Note: We use Cloudflare here, but others could be used.

 * 1\) If not done already, update the domain-names in the code and k8s YAML files (eg. `dmvx-ingress.yaml`) to point to your chosen domain-names.
 * 2\) Create a Cloudflare account, and start the add-website process on it.
-Follow the instructions for basic setup.
+Follow the instructions for basic setup (using the defaults, unless otherwise specified).
 	* 2.1\) On your domain registrar manager/website, make sure that you configure Cloudflare as the DNS Name Servers.
-	* 2.2\) On Cloudflare, make sure that you add an entry for both the web-server and app-server. (both pointing to the OVH kubernetes cluster host-name)
+	* 2.2\) On Cloudflare, make-so it has the following dns-records set:
+		* 2.2.1\) `{type: "CNAME", target: "<ovh kubernetes cluster host-name>", name: "*"}`
+		* 2.2.2\) `{type: "CNAME", target: "<ovh kubernetes cluster host-name>", name: "<your domain name, eg. debatemap.app>"}`
-* 3\) Enable the "SSL/TLS" -> "Edge Certificates" -> "Always Use HTTPS" option. (seems to not really be necessary, presumably because Traefik doesn't respond for non-https requests so Chrome retries with https automatically, but good practice)
+	* Note: This should be set by default, but if not, enable the "SSL/TLS" -> "Edge Certificates" -> "Always Use HTTPS" option. (seems to not really be necessary, presumably because Traefik doesn't respond for non-https requests so Chrome retries with https automatically, but good practice)
-* 4\) Set up a redirect from `www.YOUR_DOMAIN.YOUR_TLD` to `YOUR_DOMAIN.YOUR_TLD`. (using the Rules section, as [seen here](https://community.cloudflare.com/t/redirecting-www-to-non-www/2949/28))
+* 3\) Set up a redirect from `www.YOUR_DOMAIN.YOUR_TLD` to `YOUR_DOMAIN.YOUR_TLD`. (using the Rules section, as [seen here](https://community.cloudflare.com/t/redirecting-www-to-non-www/2949/28))
-* 5\) Expose the various debate-map subdomains as part of your Cloudflare proxy's DNS settings, using CNAME entries: app-server, monitor

 </details>